Mogli12/AutoCombine/README.md

-# AutoCombine for Farminug Simulator 2015
+# AutoCombine for Farming Simulator 2015

 ## Motivation
 I do not like maps with rectangular fields.
 But driving a combine harvester plus the tractor with trailer is a bit tedious in SP mode.